School Psychological Examiner

 In the United States education system, School Psychological Examiners assess the needs of students in schools for special education services or other interventions.
 The post requires a relevant postgraduate qualification and specialist training.
-This role is distinct within school psychology from that of the psychiatrist, clinical psychologist and psychometrist.
+This role is distinct from school psychology, as school psychological examiners are typically added certificate programs providing existing educators with additional training in cognitive and academic assessment, where school psychologists have a high level of training, practicum experience, and internship that leads to state and sometimes national certification as a school psychologist.

 Role of Psychological Examiners in schools

 School Psychological Examiners are assessors licensed by a State Department of Education to work with students from pre-kindergarten to twelfth grade in public schools, interviewing, observing, and administering and interpreting standardized testing instruments that measure cognitive and academic abilities, or describe behavior, personality characteristics, attitude or aptitude, in order to determine eligibility for special education services, placement, or conduct re-evaluation, or occupational guidance and planning.

 The work of the School Psychological Examiners is both qualitative and quantitative in nature.
 They prepare psychoeducational evaluation reports based on test results and interpretation.
 Integrated with case history, the evaluation reports should present an accurate and clear profile of a student’s level of functioning or disability, strengths and weaknesses, compare test results with the standards of the evaluation instruments, analyze potential test biases, and develop appropriate recommendations to help direct educational interventions and services in a most inclusive and least restrictive environment.
 Evaluation reports are framed by laws and regulations applicable to testing and assessment in special education, and must follow school district policies and the codes of ethics applicable to education, special education, and psychological assessment.

 School Psychological Examiners also provide psychoeducational interventions such as consultation services, collaboration in behavior management planning and monitoring, and devising social skills training programs in public schools.

 Unless additionally trained and licensed, School Psychological Examiners do not offer or provide psychotherapy or clinical diagnostic/treatment services, which are attributions of licensed psychiatrists and clinical psychologists, as provided by law and professional regulations.